ArmAlam/docker-and-k8/K8S_README.md

 - **KUBECTL .** -- A tool for sending instructions to the cluster (e.g create a a new deployment, change deployment etc).
 Can send instructions to the master node.

 - **Objects .** -- Kubernetes work with object.
 Some common objects are Pods, Deployments, Services, Volume etc.

+- **ReplicaSets .** -- The replicaSets help us to run multiple instances of a single pod in the kubernetes cluster thus providing high availability.
+ReplicaSets can manage pods that that weren't created as part of the replicaSet creation process.

 - **POD OBJECT .** -- Kubernetes create pods and pods hold container.
 Pods run one or multiple containers.
 Pod can contains shared resources (e.g volumes).
 Pods can communicate with other pods.
 It has a cluster-internal IP address.
 Containers inside a pod can communicate via localhost.